mdfleming3/mdfleming3.github.io/_posts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 #### Overall traffic (social, direct, email, organic, paid, etc.)

 Last but certainly not least, we must remember that organic traffic does not exist in a vacuum.
-It is only one stream of traffic to our website.
+It is only one stream within the overall traffic coming to our website.
 Other paths such as social, direct, email, paid, etc. are lucrative paths that can make or break a business.

 Search engines consider the overall traffic a page receives and the traffic related social media accounts.
 As so, make sure to balance your marketing efforts.
 Spend time and resources in improving your weakest links, and SEO success will be a step closer.